Skip to content

 # ✅ Correct

-uv run python main_server.py
+uv run python -m app.main_server

 uv run pytest tests/